Qualtagh/JBroTable/README.md

     UIManager.setLookAndFeel( UIManager.getSystemLookAndFeelClassName() );

     // Hierarchically create columns and column groups.
+    // Each node of columns tree is an instance of IModelFieldGroup.
+    // Leafs are always ModelFields.
+    // Roots can be either ModelFields or ModelFieldGroups.
     IModelFieldGroup groups[] = new IModelFieldGroup[] {
       new ModelFieldGroup( "A", "A" )
         .withChild( new ModelField( "B", "B" ) )